polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/20 - Iterator appendix.md

 obviously all of them have to be documented.
 Below you can find the documentation for each of these iterators, listed in no particular order.

+**Notice**, these parts are not necessary to understand in order to be productive with Hyperlambda and Phosphorus Five - But rather intended as _"additional study material"_, in case you want to dive deeper into it, and understand the entire platform.

 ### Named elder relative iterator

 This iterator is sometimes also referred to as the _"variable scope iterator"_, since it's the closest thing you come to